v Croatia, 1998 World Cup Quarter-Final

 – / Jarni 45.+3., Vlaović 80., Šuker 85.

-Having come from behind to beat Mexico in a dramatic second phase encounter, Germany would head up to Lyon for a quarter-final encounter with a side that they had beaten en route to their European Championship triumph two years earlier: Croatia.
+Having come from behind to beat Mexico in a dramatic second phase encounter, Germany would head up to the city of Lyon for a quarter-final encounter with a side that they had beaten en route to their European Championship triumph two years earlier: Croatia.

-Although they had not looked particularly impressive in any of their four previous matches, many German supporters would be quietly confident of the team making the last four.
-It had long been concluded that many of the players were clearly past their best, but that there was enough experience to see the team through to at least the semi-finals.
+Although they had not looked particularly impressive in any of their four previous matches, many German supporters would be quietly confident of their team making the last four.
+It had long been concluded that many of the players in Berti Vogts’ squad were clearly past their best, but that there was just about enough experience to see the team through to at least the semi-finals.

 Norwegian referee Rune Pedersen led the two sides out on what was a warm and sultry evening in Lyon’s impressive Stade Gerland, in front of a crowd of just under forty-thousand.
 The Mannschaft were once again in their traditional black and white ensemble, while the Croats lined up in an all-blue kit with flashes of the famous red and white chequerboard pattern.